plopezgit/Happy_Bug_Fixing_Path_Part_1/README.md

 - [ ] Make sure the bug itself is fixed, using the reproduction steps you initially used when investigating the bug.
 - [ ] Try different manual test variations — try and break what you’ve done.

 > It may be that you find different issues at the same time, in which case raise them as new issues with your product or testing teams — it may be that these related issues have already been raised somewhere else, or may be of a lesser priority, or they may be things that need to be fixed alongside your fix.
 Just check with your team how you want to go about it, but I would always encourage separate bugs to be documented as such, so you’ve got a full audit trail of the problems that are being fixed, even if you’re fixing them at the same time.
-[REF](https://jamie-burns.medium.com/a-short-guide-to-fixing-bugs-in-software-764fc31bb0e5)
+[Ref: Jaime Burn](https://jamie-burns.medium.com/a-short-guide-to-fixing-bugs-in-software-764fc31bb0e5)

 #### Consider the impact